binmishr/Visualising-US-Voting-Records-with-shinydashboard/README.md

 Adavis Package - A Brief Introduction
 ======================================

 A visual exploration of the Americans for Democratic Action (ADA) Voting Scores.
-The Shiny app is hosted at https://gokhan.shinyapps.io/adavis/

 Description
 ============